berickson/CarND-MPC-Project/README.md

           v += a * dt;

-I chose to use a timestep of 100ms and 10 time steps.
+I chose to use a time step of 100ms and 10 time steps.
 This means that the time horizon is about 1 second.
 I chose the 100ms because it matches the latency that we are expected to achieve.
 I chose the low number of time steps because it keeps the execution fast and higher time horizons didn't help to stabilize the car.
 I tried finer time steps, such as 50ms, and longer time horizons up to several seconds, but they didn't improve performance.
 In addition, sometimes the longer time horizons would cause bad behaviors like the car looping back on the track instead of going forward.
 Part of this could be because the waypoints presented from the simulator have a limited range in front and behind the car.

 I used a polynomail to fit the waypoints.
 This provided a smooth curve to use in calculations including calculations for cross track error and heading errors.

 To make the car drive well with a 100ms lag, I made two adjustments.
-The first was to use the second set of actions, that is, actuations 100ms from the initial reading.
+The first was to use the second set of activations, that is, actuations 100ms from the initial reading.
 The second thing I did was to ensure smooth steering in my cost function.
 I did this by punishing high variability in steering angles between time steps.
 It turns out that this had a much bigger effect on stability with high lag / high speed, than simply skipping 100ms of actuations.
 Without these modifications for lag, the car would become unstable and drive off of the track at higher speeds with higher lags.